-Lymphoedema (limp-fh-oh-dee-ma): This is the term used to describe a side effect sometimes produced by the surgical removal of lymph nodes or damage to lymph channels caused by radiotherapy or surgery.
+Lymphoedema (limp-fh-oh-dee-ma): This is the term used to describe a side-effect sometimes arising from the surgical removal of lymph nodes or damage to lymph channels caused by radiotherapy or surgery.
 With lymphoedema, fluid cannot drain effectively from the surrounding tissue, and this can cause swelling and discomfort.

-Malignant (Ma-lig-nant): This term is used to describe cancer cells that are capable of invading surrounding tissues and traveling to distant parts of the body.
+Malignant (Ma-lig-nant): This term is used to describe cancer cells that are capable of invading surrounding tissues and travelling to distant parts of the body.

 Margins: ‘Clear margins’ is a term surgeons often use to explain that the tissue they removed during surgery contains the cancer cells.
 This means the surgeon is happy that they removed all of the cancer.